codebug-us/NashWD-2C/README.md

 * Make the background color of the `body` a nice green.
 I used `#518248`
 * Change the `font-family` of the body.
 See some options here: [CSS font families](https://www.w3schools.com/cssref/css_websafe_fonts.asp)
 * Center the "Climb Every Mountain" heading.
 * Change the background color of the `quote-box` to white.
+Remember the `quote-box` is an id.
+You will need to select it using a `#` in your CSS!
 * Make the width of the `quote-box` shorter.
 * Figure out how to round the corners of the `quote-box`.
 Hint: Google "how to round corners in CSS"
 * Want more space between the words and the edge of the `quote-box`?
 Check out [this](https://www.w3schools.com/css/css_boxmodel.asp).
 You have to change one of those properties